NYC Frontline Climate Week

 2024 Black Climate Leadership Summit

-Taproot Noire, a formation rooted in Taproot Earth, is hosting its annual gathering during Climate Week together with Ubuntu Climate Initiative, CJA Black Caucus, Ashé Cultural Arts Center and The Chisholm Legacy Project.
-The theme of this Black-exclusive space is “Connecting Land + Black Liberation.”
+Taproot Noire, a formation rooted in Taproot Earth, hosted its annual gathering during Climate Week together with Ubuntu Climate Initiative, CJA Black Caucus, Ashé Cultural Arts Center and The Chisholm Legacy Project.
+The theme of this Black-exclusive space was “Connecting Land + Black Liberation.”

 Saturday